UHHRobotics22-23/MarimbaBot/README.md

 ## Launch

-Before you launch any of the provided launch files remember to source the current workspace by typing
+Before you launch any of the provided launch files remember to source the current workspace by typing:

 ```bash
 # Go to workspace